colestriler/flatfile/README.md

 1. Save the script as `flatten_copy.sh` in your desired location.

+2. Modify the `EXCLUDE_PATHS` list to exclude paths from being copies.

+3. Select which file types to include: `-type f \( -name ".ts" -o -name ".tsx" -o -name ".css" -o -name "*.sh" \)`

-2. Make the script executable:
+4. Make the script executable:
 `chmod +x flatten_copy.sh`

-3. Run the script with source and destination directories:
+5. Run the script with source and destination directories:
 `./flatten_copy.sh /path/to/source/directory /path/to/destination/directory`

 ## Features